Frailty syndrome: Physical frailty phenotype

-These five dimensions form specific criteria indicating adverse functioning, which are implemented using a combination of self-reported and performance-based measures.
+These dimensions form specific criteria indicating adverse functioning, which are implemented using a combination of self-reported and performance-based measures.
 Those who meet at least three of the criteria are defined as "frail", while those not matching any of the five criteria are defined as "robust".

 Frailty index/deficit accumulation

-Another common approach to the assessment of geriatric frailty in which frailty is viewed in terms of the number of health "deficits" that are manifest in the individual, leading to a continuous measure of frailty.
+The frailty index is another common approach to the assessment of frailty in which the syndrome is viewed in terms of the number of health "deficits" that are manifest in the individual, leading to a continuous measure of frailty.
 This score is based the presence of deficits in may areas related to frailty, including symptoms of cognitive or physical impairment, laboratory abnormalities, nutritional deficits, or disability.

 Comprehensive geriatric assessment

 Comprehensive geriatric assessment (CGA) is a method to assess frailty typically in a healthcare environment.
 CGA looks at multiple domains of potential risk factors including physical, psychological, and social health.

 CGAs for older people with frailty who do not live in a long-term care institution could improve medication adherence, patient functioning, quality of care, and reduce the risk of unplanned hospital admissions.
 At the same time CGA for this demographic seems to have no impact on death or nursing home admissions.

 Older people with moderate or severe frailty who are admitted to a hospital due to an unexpected emergency have an increased risk of a prolonged length of stay, death, and being discharged to a place other than their home.
 However, those who undergo a comprehensive geriatric assessment on admission are more likely to survive and be discharged to their homes.

 In the United Kingdom, best practice guidelines recommend a medical review based on CGA to establish the management plan for people with frailty.